cgat-developers/cgat-flow/README.rst

 and NGS analysis.

 We are working on improving the existing documentation and portability of the code to release a set of production pipelines soon so please stay tuned.
+However, to view our current documentation please see `here <https://www.cgat.org/downloads/public/cgatpipelines/documentation/>`_

 We are currently testing a script to automate the installation with conda_.
 Feel free to give it a go::